othmandaha/alx-zero_day/0x03-git/README.md

-this is all about git and github
+this is is updated now